Valerie J. Karplus is an Associate Professor in the Department of Engineering and Public Policy at Carnegie Mellon University.

 She has previously worked in the development policy section of the German Federal Foreign Office in Berlin, Germany, as a Robert Bosch Foundation Fellow, and in the biotechnology industry in Beijing, China, as a Luce Scholar.
-From 2011 to 2015, she directed the MIT-Tsinghua China Energy and Climate Project, a five-year research effort focused on analyzing the design of energy and climate change policy in China, and its domestic and global impacts.
-She is a faculty affiliate of the MIT Center for Energy and Environmental Policy Research, the MIT Energy Initiative, and the MIT Joint Program on the Science and Policy of Global Change.
+From 2011 to 2016, she co-founded and directed the MIT-Tsinghua China Energy and Climate Project, a five-year research effort focused on analyzing the design of energy and climate change policy in China, and its domestic and global impacts.
+Karplus previously served on the faculty at the MIT Sloan School of Management.

-Karplus holds a BS in biochemistry and political science from Yale University and a PhD in engineering systems from MIT.
+Karplus holds a BS in biochemistry and political science from Yale University and a Ph.D. in engineering systems from MIT.